Miracloon/pflotran-documentation/user_guide/how_to/installation/vm.rst

 6. Click on the newly loaded virtual machine (with the same name) and click on *Start*.

 The virtual machine will load.
-The username and password for this VM are "user" should the machine become locked.
+The username and password for this VM are *user* and *pflotran*, respectively, should the machine become locked.
 The PFLOTRAN repository is located in the directory named *pflotran* while the PFLOTRAN executable is at *pflotran/src/pflotran/pflotran*.

 *Note:* Should any of the instructions above be out-of-date, please email pflotran-dev at googlegroups dot com.